 Limit Your Scent Trail

 The second principle is to limit your own scent trail, by staying as clean and odor free as possible.
 Most of our common big game animals have senses of smell that far outweigh our own human sense of smell.
 Think of your own dog.
-The first thing he does when you come home is give you the once over with his nose.
+The first thing he does when you come home gives you the once over with his nose.
 Your dog can tell where you’ve been, what you’ve been doing, and who you’ve been with, by scent alone.

 One additional thing you can do when hunting, is to disguise your natural human scent with a cover scent.
 Perfume for hunters, you could call it.
 If you’re in a cedar forest, leave your hunting clothing in a container with fresh cut cedar boards, shavings, or cedar boughs.
-Whatever is a natural scent in the environment you’re hunting in can be utilized as a cover scent.
+Whatever is a natural scent in the environment you’re hunting in, can be utilized as a cover scent.
 Anything!
-Use your head, and your imagination.
+Use your head and your imagination.